 My big issue with Airbnb revolves around how much of a mess you want to leave for others.

-A hotel may or may not try to charge a fee or get some kind of recompense from your estate for the costs incurred by your death on your property.
+A hotel may or may not try to charge a fee or get some kind of recompense from your estate for the costs incurred by your death on their property.
 But that's usually it.
 Often they have already worked the costs of occasional suicides into their business model, so they won't try to get anything.

 An Airbnb owner, on the other hand, is probably going to be more aggressive.
 This is likely their only property, or one of a only a few properties they own, so the financial costs will be much higher.
 They'll have to shut down the property, pay for deep-cleaning, cancel on the next guests at least.
 Could be looking at costs in the thousands or tens of thousands.